 I cannot express how beneficial Summer Bridge was for me.
 I learned so much, had so much fun, and created meaningful relationships with my peers.
 Summer Bridge is a great opportunity and it would greatly benefit you.
 Visit www.augsburg.edu/triosss for more information.
-I encourage you to apply and hope to see you in the fall!
+I encourage you to apply!

-My name is Lauren Canales Salgado.
-I am a graduate of Minneapolis Washburn, and I am a senior planning majors in Political Science, Gender/Sexuality and Women’s Studies and a minor in Religion.
+My name is Lauren Salgado Cortes.
+I am a graduate of Minneapolis Washburn and an Auggie alum, Class of 2017 and majored in Political Science, Gender/Sexuality and Women’s Studies with a minor in Religion at Augsburg.
 I was fortunate enough to be selected and offered a spot to attend the TRIO/SSS Summer Bridge right after high school.